NURAMP Workshop Series

 Self-directed learning (no registration required).
 View the online presentation at http://research.unl.edu/nuramp/nuramp-e-learning-library/.
 Select “Introduction to Research at UNL.”

-This introduction to resources provided by the Office of Research and Economic Development also briefly addresses policies and regulations governing sponsored research at UNL.
+An introduction to resources provided by the Office of Research and Economic Development and policies and regulations governing sponsored research at UNL.
 Information in this presentation will be useful background if you participate in other NURAMP workshops.

 2) Preparing and Submitting Proposals